memgraph/networkx-guide/docs/algorithms/shortest-path/a-star-search.md

 ### Example

-A* search algorithm is implemented in Python’s NetworkX library.
-Using A* search algorithm in Python allows us to use custom methods and function as heuristics.
+Using A\* search algorithm in Python allows us to use custom methods and function as heuristics.
 In the following example, we designed the distance heuristic which calculates geometrical distances between the points.

 ```python
 import networkx as nx